ArslantasM/OneShotLabeler/README_eng.md

 ---

-**OneShotLabeler** - Accelerate your machine learning projects with AI-powered data labeling platform! 🚀
+**OneShotLabeler** - Accelerate your machine learning projects with data labeling platform!